natemccurdy/puppet-pe_install_ps1/README.md

 The `pe_repo` module only supports staging the Windows Puppet Agent MSI since Puppet Enterprise 2015.2.1, so at least that version is required to get any use out of this module.

+This will only allow one to set the DNS entries for a single interface, which should be the one used to connect to the Puppet master.
+This is meant only as a stop-gap until the agent is fully installed, from which point DNS should be managed through standard Puppet practices.
+The same is true for the NTP settings, as well.
+They should be put under proper management once the agent is installed.

 ## Development

 Feel free to submit issues and PR's if there's something wrong or missing from this module.